darsheem/Invoice_classifier/README.md

   </ul>
  <li> However, if the input path exists and is not a directory but an image file we will perform the above tasks for that particular image. </li>
 </ol>

+### Execute the file classifier.ipynb as it is as there are graph visualization using seaborn which in other cases won't be visible.
+So execute .ipynb file only and not convert it to .py file and then the graph visualization is not visible.